-Type II diabetes is known as insulin resistant diabetes.
-It happens when the pancreas makes insulin but the body's cells do not respond to the insulin.
+Type II diabetes is known as insulin-resistant diabetes.
+It happens when the pancreas makes insulin, but the body's cells do not respond to the insulin.
 Sometimes Type II diabetes can be reversed through weight loss and improvements in diet and exercise.

 Causes of Canine Diabetes

 Like humans and cats, obese dogs are at risk for developing Type II diabetes.
-So are dogs with Cushing's disease (hyperadrenocorticism), intact (not spayed) female dogs, and those on glucocorticoid (steroid) medications.
+So are dogs with Cushing's disease (hyperadrenocorticism), intact (not spayed) female dogs and those on glucocorticoid (steroid) medications.

 Symptoms of Diabetes in Dogs

-Diabetes usually has a slow onset.
+Canine diabetes usually has a slow onset.
 Dogs start drinking more water and urinating more frequently and in larger amounts.
 They may even have accidents in the house.
 Dogs may also eat more while losing or maintaining weight.

-Excess sugar in the blood is excreted in urine.
+In diabetic dogs, excess sugar in the blood is excreted in their urine.
 When there is sugar in urine, bacteria can grow and cause urinary tract infections and even bladder infections.
-Symptoms of these conditions include frequent urgent urinations, painful urination, urine that is bloody or smells bad, and excessive licking of the genitals.
+Symptoms of these conditions include frequent urgent urination, painful urination, urine that is bloody or smells bad, and excessive licking of the genitals.

-Treatment for canine diabetes may also necessitate changes to your dog’s other medications.
-Your veterinarian may recommend that your dog eat specific high fiber, low simple carbohydrate foods.
+Treatment for canine diabetes may also necessitate changes to your dog’s other prescription medications.
+Your veterinarian may recommend that diabetic dogs eat specific high-fiber dog food that’s low in simple carbohydrates.
 The number of meals your dog eats per day may also be an important part of diabetes management.

 Diabetic Emergency in Dogs